limi-projects/Tech_No_Babble/docs/README.md

 # Tech, No Babble
 A study record maintained for personal reference.

-The aim is to communicate ideas in plain English, with as little technical jargon as possible.

-If necessary, jargon is listed in the _Technobabble_ section at the bottom of each page.
+Jargon is minimised and clarified in the _Technobabble_ sections where possible.

 ## Disciplines
 | Discipline | Description